 You are probably thinking that this bright and wondrous new world that I described at the outset is beginning to look grim, but do not worry.
 Finding a new adviser in the post-RDR world is not as daunting as it may seem.
 Efficient Portfolio have compiled a 7 step guide to finding an adviser you can trust, will get you the best results and will be able to give you the highest levels of service.

 Now we get down to the ‘nitty gritty’- the matter of money.
-You need to find out how your IFA wants to get paid.
-Within the financial sector there are, unfortunately, some Financial Planners still implement confusing fee structures which hide their costs, even in a post RDR world!
+You need to find out how you want to get paid.
 Firstly, you need decide if you are happy with the structure and whether or not it is relative to the returns you could receive.
 You also need to make sure that you are receiving ‘value for money’.
 Paying for advice on an hourly rate simple encourages a slower, more drawn-out process.
 We would recommend opting for a planner who will give you a clear fee each stage of the process.
 This way you know exactly what to expect and it is likely that your planning will be completed in a much more timely fashion.
 You should also look to see if your Financial Planner has any ‘Money Back Guarantees’ in place.
-Not only will this ensure that your planning is done with your specific needs at its core, it willalso give you peace of mind that if you are not happy, you will get your money back.
+Not only will this ensure that your planning is done with your specific needs at its core, it will also give you peace of mind that if you are not happy, you will get your money back.

 You may be wondering what exactly ‘proper’ financial planning is.
 Well put simply, this is planning that is centred on your specific needs, lifestyle and requirements for the future.
 RDR has signified a new beginning for the industry; financial planning is evolving and developing into something that is no longer about generic products, common goals or generalised strategies.
 Financial planning is becoming a profession that discovers your unique aspirations and shows you the ways in which these can be achieved.
 This style of financial planning is also called ‘Financial Life Planning’.
 Of course, this is something new to the world of finance and is not as yet common practice, but it is the only real way of truly achieving your dreams through financial means.